Human Services

 Varies/30 credits

-- We recommend you limit registration to 2 courses per term if you are also working.
+- We recommend you limit registration to 2 courses if you are also working.

 Required Courses